SuperTux/supertux/CODINGSTYLE.md

 the given language.

 Aim for one file per class, small helper classes in the same file are ok.

-## Repository Structure

-Properly separate between generic engine code and game specific code whenever feasible.

-Third party libraries are not allowed in `src/`, they go to `external/`.

 ## Includes